JoonyoungYi/MCAM-numpy/README.md

 - The repository reproducing algorithm in the paper, [Low-rank Matrix Completion using Alternating Minimization](https://arxiv.org/abs/1212.0467).
   - I reproduce the Algorithm 2(AltMinComplete) only.
 Because, Algorithm 1 is not for matrix completion problem, but for matrix sensing problem.

-- In this repository, I implemented the algorithm in two ways.
+- In this repository, I used numpy to implement the paper.
-  - 1. `numpy` version.
-  - 2. `tensorflow` version.

 - The meanings of parameters.
 ```